 Any of the oils that I mentioned in the horse muscles section you can use easily as a liniment or muscle wash.
 There are many different combinations you can use depending on the condition you are treating, but I have provided a couple easy horse liniment recipes!

 Place the oils in the Epsom salts so the oils disperse well.
 I like to use a bit of warm or hot water to dissolve the Epsom salt mixture in the water.
 You can use a surfactant as well; but again I try to keep things clean.
 Makes enough wash for at least two horses.

 Remember warm water is best for sore and overworked muscles or to bring back circulation into an injured area.
-And cold water is best for any kind of inflammation.
+And cold water is best for any kind of natural response to normal inflammation.